 To address this, our first contribution is a taxonomy of tasks for unlearning corrupted data shown in Fig.\@ \ref{fig:framework}.
 Our taxonomy is based on the identification of two dimensions along which the behaviours of unlearning algorithms differ substantially.
-The first is the \textit{discovery rate}, the fraction of corrupted data that have been identified and can be utilized by the unlearning algorithm to remove the effect of corruptions.
-Goel et.\ al \cite{goelcorrective} previously studied the effect of discovery rates on unlearning performance, finding that performance of algorithms developed for the full discovery case drops off suddenly as the discovery rate is lowered continuously.
+The first is the \textit{discovery rate}, the fraction of corrupted data that have been identified and can be utilized by the unlearning algorithm to remove the effect of corruptions. \citet{goelcorrective} previously studied the effect of discovery rates on unlearning performance, finding that performance of algorithms developed for the full discovery case drops off suddenly as the discovery rate is lowered continuously.
 We take this study a step further by identifying a second dimension that affects performance significantly, both on its own and through interaction with the discovery rate.
 The second dimension is the \textit{statistical regularity} of the corrupted data, tracing a spectrum from ``spurious'' corruptions (such as random mislabeling), towards structured corruptions that systematically affect related data points (such as a poison trigger that redirects all images on which it appears to a pre-specified class label).
 Our key finding is that, in our 2D space of tasks, different state-of-the-art (SOTA) methods succeed in different slices, but each fails predictably and catastrophically everywhere else.
 These methods are therefore risky to use in practice when the task specification is not known.